rstreet85/cluster-strategy-main/Readme.md

 ## Data clustering in Java using Strategy design patterns.
 A project to build a pure Java library to cluster data using design patterns.
 My goals were to practice design patterns and write collection of data mining tools.
-The first clustering algorithms are for partitional data clustering, specifically various implementations of the <a href="https://en.wikipedia.org/wiki/K-means_clustering">k-means algorithm</a>.
+The first clustering algorithms are for partitional data clustering, specifically various implementations of the [k-means algorithm](https://en.wikipedia.org/wiki/K-means_clustering).
 Additionally, I'm adding code for numeric + text distance measurements and statistical normalization.
-The sample data this project was based on can be found at the <a href="https://archive.ics.uci.edu/ml/index.php">UCI Machine Learning Repo</a>.
+The sample data this project was based on can be found at the [UCI Machine Learning Repo](https://archive.ics.uci.edu/ml/index.php).

 Example usage can be found in `Main.java`: